Josephvs96/BluePeak-Budget-Backend/README.md

 The idea behind this API is to provide a place holder API to make requests agains while the groups haven't made their own APIs for the projects.

-This API offers very limited functionality as to what it can do as of now, i will add some more features in the future but for now it's a good way to practice API calls and manage diffrent request states like (Loading, Errors and Data)
+This API offers very limited functionality as to what it can do as of now, i will add some more features in the future but for now it's a good way to practice API calls and manage different request states like (Loading, Errors and Data)

 ## Endpoints